Obtaining a student loan in New Zealand

 If your family or an employer cannot pay for your studies or are able to cover just a portion of the cost, you can use a student loan.
 Find out more about the personal loans available to you and how to obtain one.

-The government student loans are the main option for New Zealand students.
+Government student loans are the main option for New Zealand students.
 They are easily accessible to everyone and affordable as well.
-That is why the main focus in this guide will be on them.
+That is why the main focus of this guide will be on them.

 Let's take a look at the student loans available via the government's StudyLink scheme.